-iQmetrix’s resident specialty retail marketing expert, Sive O’Neill, recently posted a blog discussing marketing ideas for the upcoming holiday season.
+iQmetrix’s resident telecom retail marketing expert, Sive O’Neill, posted a blog discussing marketing ideas for the upcoming holiday season.
 She made it clear that retailers should always be thinking about the seasonal rush of Black Friday and Christmas and planning ahead is the key to a profitable holiday season.

 Define your Goals

 Prior to the chaos of Black Friday, it is of the utmost importance to create a focus for your associates.
 Set goals and create incentives to reach those goals; how much do you want to improve sales revenues over the holiday season?
 How are you going to achieve these goals?
 Does your retail tech stack have the features needed to contribute to a growth in sales?
 Set up a trustworthy tracking system so progress can be continually monitored and provide that extra push if needed.